Link Search Menu Expand Document

 • Subject: Animal subjects are described by essential attributes such as name, sex, species, and strain.
 Subjects must belong to one or more projects and can be associated with various procedures.

-• Dataset: Datasets are modular constructs that provide standardized descriptions of various aspects of experiments.
-They are composed of four main modules: Behavior, Experiment data, Manipulations, and Epochs.
-Datasets must belong to one or more projects.
+• Session: Sessions are modular constructs that provide standardized descriptions of various aspects of experiments.
+They are composed of four main modules: Behavior, Data acquisition, Manipulations, and Epochs.
+Sessions must belong to one or more projects.

 • Collection: Collections allow for grouping datasets within a project.
 They can be used to organize datasets for specific analyses or figures.
 All datasets in a collection must belong to the same project.